localstack/docs/content/en/tools/multi-account-setups/index.md

 {{< / command >}}

 In absence of an explicit value for Account ID, LocalStack reverts to the default value of `000000000000`.
-Thus, in this example, not setting an explicit Account ID will return no resources.
+In the current example, not setting an explicit Account ID will return no resources.

 {{< command >}}
 $ awslocal ec2 describe-key-pairs